Freeze prompts rolling outages in parts of Nebraska, Iowa

 OMAHA, Neb.
-(AP) — A second day of Arctic temperatures across Middle America on Tuesday prompted rolling power outages in Nebraska and a call to cut energy use in Iowa.
+(AP) — A second day of Arctic temperatures prompted rolling power outages in Nebraska on Tuesday morning and a call to cut energy use in Iowa.

 In Iowa, overnight lows dipped to nearly 30 below zero around Sioux City and wind chills to around 40 below in some places, leading some local power utilities in the state's northern counties to issue some rolling outages.
 The extreme cold led MidAmerican Energy to issue a plea for residents to dial back power use, and some 150 schools announced delays or closures Tuesday.